RodrigoMtz09/RodrigoMtz09/README.md

 #### Introduction
 * 📍Montreal, Canada
 * 💻 Studying Big Data Analysis at Trebas Institute
-* 🎯 Always learning something ew
+* 🎯 Always learning something new

 #### Background:
-I hold a Bachelor's degree in International Studies from University of Monterrey and a Master Business Administration (MBA) from Regiomontana University.
+* Bachelor's degree in International Studies from University of Monterrey
+* Master Business Administration (MBA) at Regiomontana University

 Additionally, I have completed several online courses and certifications in data analysis, including:
 - Data Analyst Professional Certification from DataCamp